85117921/poc-python/README.md

 github: content-type change to application/json
 github: config the API token, which was generate in Jenkins, into the github webhook URL (curl is GET request, but github is POST request)
 docker-jenkins: config a new API token in admin user, then update the URL in github side.
+github: enable SSL, then try whether is will ok or not ?
 ## -------------------------------------------
 # 20250812 - 9
 token wrote in URL